superbrothers/kubernetes-docs/kubectl_run.md

       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
       --env stringArray                Environment variables to set in the container.
-      --expose                         If true, service is created for the container(s) which are run -f, --filename strings               to use to replace the resource.
+      --expose                         If true, service is created for the container(s) which are run --field-manager string           Name of the manager used to track field ownership. (default "kubectl-run") -f, --filename strings               to use to replace the resource.
       --force                          If true, immediately remove resources from API and bypass graceful deletion.
 Note that immediate deletion of some resources may result in inconsistency or data loss and requires confirmation.
       --grace-period int               Period of time in seconds given to the resource to terminate gracefully.
 Ignored if negative.
 Set to 1 for immediate shutdown.
 Can only be set to 0 when --force is true (force deletion). (default -1)